 - 2.1 The NRA promotes a zero tolerance approach to transphobia.
 Transphobia includes discriminatory language or behaviour directed towards anyone who comes under the umbrella term of transgender1; in addition it may be towards a transsexual person's friend or supporter, or anyone that may be perceived to be a transsexual person (whether they are transsexual or not). - 2.2 The NRA recognises that there can be differences between a person's anatomical gender and their gender identity/expression.
 The NRA will not discriminate against people on the grounds of crossdressing, gender expression, transsexualism, intersex conditions or any process of gender reassignment, begun or complete. - 2.3 Where this policy refers to 'trans people' or simply 'trans', it has in mind people living with any of these identities.
-Where it refers to 'gender identity', it covers both the fixed identity of people living in the gender of their birth and the more fluid identities of many trans people. - 2.4 The NRA will ensure that: - Where an individual has disclosed their trans status to the organisation on a confidential basis, their confidentiality will be respected and information about their trans status will not be revealed without their prior agreement. - Individuals (including members and visitors) will not be denied access to activities, training, competitions or tournaments or fair and equal treatment because of their gender identity or expression. - Staff (including volunteers) will not be excluded from employment, promotion, rewards or training opportunities because of their gender identity. - Transphobic abuse, harassment or bullying e.g. name calling, derogatory jokes, unacceptable or unwarranted behaviour, intrusive questions will be treated as a serious disciplinary offence and will be dealt with under the appropriate disciplinary procedure. - 2.5 The NRA will provide a supportive environment for individuals who wish their trans status to be known.
-However, it is an individual's right to choose whether they wish to be open about their gender identity.
-To 'out' someone without their permission is a form of harassment and a criminal offence and will be treated as such.
+Where it refers to 'gender identity', it covers both the fixed identity of people living in the gender of their birth and the more fluid identities of many trans people.

+2.4 The NRA will ensure that:

+- Where an individual has disclosed their trans status to the organisation on a confidential basis, their confidentiality will be respected and information about their trans status will not be revealed without their prior agreement. - Individuals (including members and visitors) will not be denied access to activities, training, competitions or tournaments or fair and equal treatment because of their gender identity or expression. - Staff (including volunteers) will not be excluded from employment, promotion, rewards or training opportunities because of their gender identity.